MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/network-switch-1807.md

 1. Obtain the provider software from your vendor and install the provider on the VMM management server.
 If you have a cluster, install it on all the nodes.
 2. Select **Fabric** > **Home** > **Show** > **Fabric Resources** > **Networking** > **Switch Extension Managers**.
-3. In **Add Virtual Switch Extension Manager Wizard** > **General**, specify the manufacturer and type the connection string.
+3. In **Add Virtual Switch Extension Manager Wizard** > **General**, specify the manufacturer and enter the connection string.
 For example, myextmanager1.contoso.com:443.
 The exact syntax is defined by the vendor.
 Specify the account you want to use to connect to the resource.
 4. In **Host Groups**, specify the host groups for which you want to use the extension manager.
 5. In **Summary**, review settings and select **Finish**.
 Check that the extension appears in the **Virtual Switch Extension Managers** pane.